 - Worker model: one control process is established, and this then creates additional sub-processes.
 Each one of these then spawns a set number of threads, along with a listener thread.
 The listener thread listens for connections and passes them to a thread for processing when they arrive.
 This model does scale more effectively than the pre-fork method, but it can still encounter scaling issues with high-traffic sites, as the single control process creates a bottleneck.

 Apache vs NGINX – detailed comparison

-Overall, a comparison of how both web servers fare across several areas of work will show that NGINX versus Apache is a close battle, but depending on your needs, one may do a better job than the other.
-Don’t worry if that sounds a little uncertain, I’ll summarize at the end.
+Overall, a comparison of how both web servers fare across several areas of work will show that NGINX versus Apache is a close battle.
+But depending on your needs, one may do a better job than the other.
+Don’t worry if that sounds a little uncertain, we’ll summarize at the end.

 Let’s compare them in both static and dynamic content serving roles.

 NGINX performs 2.5 times faster than Apache according to a benchmark test running up to 1,000 simultaneous connections.
 Another benchmark running with 512 simultaneous connections, showed that NGINX is about twice as fast and consumed slightly less memory (4%).
 Without doubt, NGINX has the advantage over Apache with static content.
 So if you need to serve lots of concurrent static content, NGINX wins in this segment of the NGINX versus Apache contest.

 A 2015 benchmark which compared dynamic content serving by Apache and NGINX revealed that the Apache event MPM, when linked with the PHP-FPM module, can manage about the same concurrency as can NGINX with PHP.
 Another web server performance comparison showed similar results.
 This result is down to almost all of the request processing time being spent in the PHP runtime environment instead of the core part of the web server.
 The PHP runtime environment is fairly similar between the two web servers.